Edwin Locke

-Edwin A. Locke (born May 15, 1938) is an American psychologist and a pioneer in goal-setting theory.
-He is a retired Dean's Professor of Motivation and Leadership at the Robert H. Smith School of Business at the University of Maryland, College Park.
-He was also affiliated with the Department of Psychology.
-As stated by the Association for Psychological Science, "Locke is the most published organizational psychologist in the history of the field.
+Edwin A. Locke (born May 15, 1938) is an American psychologist and a pioneer of goal-setting theory.
+He is a retired Dean's Professor of Motivation and Leadership at the Robert H. Smith School of Business at the University of Maryland, College Park, where he was also affiliated with the Department of Psychology.
+According to the Association for Psychological Science, "Locke is the most published organizational psychologist in the history of the field.
 His pioneering research has advanced and enriched our understanding of work motivation and job satisfaction.
-The theory that is synonymous with his name—goal-setting theory—is perhaps the most widely-respected theory in industrial-organizational psychology.
-His 1976 chapter on job satisfaction continues to be one of the most highly-cited pieces of work in the field."
+Goal-setting theory, developed based on decades of work with Gary Latham is arguably the most widely validated theory in industrial-organizational psychology."
+“His 1976 chapter on job satisfaction continues to be one of the most highly-cited pieces of work in the field."

-Locke is a proponent of global capitalism, was personally acquainted with the philosopher Ayn Rand, and is affiliated with the Ayn Rand Institute.
+Locke is a proponent of capitalism and, in agreement with the philosopher Ayn Rand, has argued that capitalism is both practical and moral, the only system capable of sustained wealth creation, and an expression of individual rights.
+He was personally acquainted with Rand.

-He is also a critic of the concept of emotional intelligence.
-In recent years, he has become an outspoken opponent of the animal rights movement, especially the organization People for the Ethical Treatment of Animals.
-In a winter 2010 interview with Imagineer magazine, he stated, "I don’t think PETA want all beings equal at all; I think they want man to suffer and die."
+Locke has also been a critic of the concept of emotional intelligence.

 Academia

-Locke graduated high school from Phillips Exeter Academy.
+Locke graduated high school from Phillips Exeter Academy in 1956.
 He obtained his bachelor's degree in Psychology from Harvard in 1960.
-Two years later, at Cornell, he earned his master's degree in Industrial Psychology and Experimental Psychology, followed by his PhD in Industrial and Organizational Psychology in 1964.
+Two years later, at Cornell, he earned his master's degree in Psychology, followed by his PhD in Industrial and Organizational Psychology in 1964.
 Locke's dissertation was on the relationship of intentions to motivation and affect.

-In 1964, he took a position as an associate research scientist with the American Institutes for Research (AIR), where he remained as a research scientist from 1966 to 1970.
+In 1964, he took a position as an associate researcher and later was a research scientist with the American Institutes for Research (AIR), where he remained affiliated through 1970.

-In 1967, he became an assistant professor of psychology in the University of Maryland.
-In 1970, he became associate professor of Business Administration in the University of Maryland.
-Between 1972 and 2001, he held a number of posts at the University of Maryland: 1972–2001, Professor of Business and Management, and of Psychology; 1984–1996; chair, Management and Organization Faculty; 1998–2001, Dean's Professor of Leadership and Motivation.
-Since 2001, Locke has been Professor Emeritus at the University of Maryland.
+In 1967, he accepted the position of assistant professor of Psychology at the University of Maryland.
+He became an associate professor of Business Administration at the University of Maryland in 1970, advanced to the rank of professor in 1972, served as Chair of the Management and Organization Faculty from 1984 to 1996, and was appointed Dean's Professor of Leadership and Motivation in 1998.
+Since his retirement in 2001, Locke has been Professor Emeritus at the University of Maryland.